Copyright© 2016 by Ernest Bywater

 “When did you decide to marry Lou?”

-Mo looks around, and softly says, “Don’t tell her, but it wasn’t until Sarah pointed out I best marry her because it was obvious that’s what we both wanted and Sarah didn’t want me to get arrested for killing anyone else who asked her.”
+Mo looks around then softly says, “Don’t tell her, but it wasn’t until Sarah pointed out I best marry her because it was obvious that’s what we both wanted and Sarah didn’t want me to get arrested for killing anyone else who asked her.”

 Anna laughs, “We wondered if you noticed how she felt about you or recognised how you felt about her.”
 The talk drifts to other subjects.